A Table Full Of Joy

 • The BEST Brownies

-• S’mores Cookies both regular and stuffed!
+• Sโ€™mores Cookies both regular and stuffed!

-The sugar/cocoa coating adds just a little extra sweetness and a nice texture to the outside of the cookie.
+My favorite part of Hot Chocolate is the sugary chocolate goodness at the bottom of the cup.
+Donโ€™t judge!
+I mean I love hot cocoa even if that didnโ€™t exist but I knew I wanted try to mimic that with these cookies. ย So I decided to roll them in a chocolate sugar mixture and OH.
+MAN.!
+Itโ€™s tasty!
+Top down of hot chocolate cookies with chocolate pieces around them The sugar/cocoa coating adds just a little extra sweetness and a nice texture to the outside of the cookie.
 Follow that by a chewy chocolate cookie center and melted chocolate and gooey marshmallow on top... and boy you have one or rather 2.5 dozen delicious cookies!
+Alright enough chit chat letโ€™s talk about making these delicious things.
+Cookie dough being rolled in sugar cocoa coating

 How to make hot cocoa cookies: